meshcloud/meshcloud-docs/docs/meshcloud.payment-methods.md

 ### Applying a payment method to an existing project

 In the Customer Account area, open 'Projects' on the left.
 Then click on the 'Edit project' button on the right for the project you would like to add a payment method.
 In the 'Edit Project' screen, you'll see the selected payment methods on the right.
 As explained at the top of the page, you also have the ability to specify a Substitute Payment Method.
+A Substitute Payment Method is useful when working with expiring cost centers or budgets.
+This makes sure that when the active payment method expires, it will activate the substitute payment method.

 ![Set Payment Method in Project Edit screen](assets/payment_methods/payment_method_selection_project_edit.png)